Deep-Symmetry/beat-link-trigger/CONTRIBUTING.md

-We find [GNU Emacs][emacs] with [CIDER][cider] to be an incredibly productive environment for Clojure work, but some of our colleagues swear by [IntelliJ IDEA][idea] (even the free Community Edition) with [Cursive](cursive), so use whatever IDE or editor works best for you.
+We find [GNU Emacs][emacs] with [CIDER][cider] to be an incredibly productive environment for Clojure work, but some of our colleagues swear by [IntelliJ IDEA][idea] (even the free Community Edition) with [Cursive][cursive], so use whatever IDE or editor works best for you.

 For testing you are going to want some Pro DJ Link hardware on your network, and a wired network is necessary for realistic performance.